| FAQ

 Additionally, the single most effective method for conserving energy from

 the start is with sufficient high quality insulation.
-Cooling can
+A portion of

-be achieved with the use of a buried (4'-6') "ground loop" circulating
+heating and cooling can also be achieved with the use of a buried (4'-6')

 |